aroldosantos/task_training/README.md

 This command will both create tables in the database and populate these tables with fake data.

-Open another terminal window, outside of docker, enter the folder ``task_training`` and run the commands:
+Open another terminal window, outside of docker, enter the folder ``task_training/src/`` and run the commands:

 `` $ npm install``